Natures Comfort NCB Wood Furnace

 Overview of the NCB

 The Nature's Comfort NCB Series is an outdoor wood boiler available in four models -- the NCB-80, NCB-120, NCB-175 and NCB-250.
-The number of each model relates to water capacity -- the NCB-80 has an 80-gallon water capacity, etc. The NCB has a heat output ranging from 2,000 square feet to 6,000 square feet, with a heating capacity of up to 300,000 BTU.
+The number of each model relates to water capacity -- the NCB-80 has an 80-gallon water capacity, etc. The NCB has a heating capacity of up to 300,000 BTU, and can heat between 2,000 to 6,000 square feet.
 It features a 1/4-inch thick firebox, a 6-inch chimney and a built-in ash pan for easy cleaning.
 It has easy to operate controls with a pump, blower and aquastat, and the unit is designed to enable idling for summer use.
 2015 prices for the NCB Series start at $3,480 for the NCB-80, with financing available.

 Ask a Question about your Natures Comfort NCB

 |Read all questions and answers|

 Date created: 2016-10-05

 Name: Mike Schurr

 Unit started leaking from the bottom plate after 2 seasons.
 It uses too much wood.
 They do not honor their warranty--at least not yet.
 Still after them.